 The software captures answers from your respondents in real-time and displays the results on your dashboard.

-It shows you trends and patterns in your data to better understand your audience, and can even sort the responses based on a specific period, the user-details, completion rate, questions, answers provided, and lots more.
+It shows you trends and patterns in your data to better understand your audience, and can even sort the responses based on a specific period, the user -details, completion rate, questions, answers provided, and lots more.

 Form types: Registration forms, web forms, embedded forms, NPS surveys, etc.

 Pricing: It costs between $19 and $49 per month for individuals on the Basic and Premium bundles respectively, although there’s a Free Plan available.
-Businesses can get on a paid plan that costs $149 to $449 per month.

 Pros: It is user-friendly; highly-customizable; supports conversational forms; has a mobile-first interface that’s known to increase response rates.